trollman1337/kike_meter/README.md

 A search engine with a nodejs proxy server
 ## Summary

-This project is a tionmultiplatform application with a nodejs backend applica
+This project is a an multiplatform application with a nodejs backend applica